 “..Howard’s songs blend acoustic, country and rock to give a feel similar to Tim and Neil Finn’s critically acclaimed everyone is Here..”
 (Julia Irwin, Leader Newspapers)

-The title track “Out of My Hands”, “All I Ever Wanted” and “One Step Forward” have all been featured on ABC TV’s Rage and the Country Music Channel.
+Howard's songs have been featured on ABC TV’s Rage and the Country Music Channel.

 ''Next up were a band I'd never heard of before – The Ploughboys from Melbourne, featuring the melodic vocals of Damian Howard.
 At the beginning of their Celtic-Rock/Nu-Folk/Country-tinged set, I was unsure of what the audience reaction would be – that was until about three songs in when a solo section by the drummer stirred the audience into a bopping frenzy.
 Festival favourites in Australia, they were clearly comfortable with and suited the big stage setting.
 Mary Black fans in the audience learned that her critically acclaimed release "Full Tide" features a song co-written by Damian and his brother Shane Howard – St Kilda Again......''